pangyyen/tp/docs/UserGuide.md

 ## 8. Delete Appointment

 **What it does:**
-Removes an appointment from the system.
+Removes an appointmentEvent from the system.

 **Command Format:**
-`delete-appointment INDEX`
+`delete-appointmentEvent INDEX`

 **Example Commands:**
-`delete-appointment 3`
+`delete-appointmentEvent 3`

 **Acceptable Values:**
 - **INDEX:** Positive integer

 **Expected Output (Success):**
-CLI: The deleted appointment entry is removed from the list.
+CLI: The deleted appointmentEvent entry is removed from the list.
-Message: "Successfully deleted appointment."
+Message: "Successfully deleted appointmentEvent."

 **Expected Output (Failure):**
 Message: "Invalid index.
-Please enter a valid appointment index."
+Please enter a valid appointmentEvent index."

 ---